cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

 - **Status Filtering**: Visual scanning using color-coded badges
 - **Scroll Optimization**: Compact layout minimizes scrolling requirements

-### Integration Benefits

-- **Immediate Results**: No need to open separate HTML reports
-- **Consistent Interface**: Same UI for configuration and results
-- **Performance**: Native WPF rendering for smooth scrolling and interaction
-- **Reliability**: Eliminates web browser compatibility issues

-## Integration with SCuBAGear
+## Integration with ScubaGear

-The configurations created by this UI are fully compatible with the main SCuBAGear assessment tool:
+The configurations created by this UI are fully compatible with the main ScubaGear assessment tool:

 ```powershell
 # Use the generated configuration